Chapter 20. Endocrine System

 ① Type 1.
 Glucagon: Increases blood glucose concentration

-○ Released via autocrine secretion or sympathetic nervous system regulation
+○ Released via autocrine secretion or regulated by sympathetic nervous system.

 ② Type 2.
 Insulin: Decreases blood glucose concentration

-○ Released via autocrine secretion or sympathetic nervous system regulation
+○ Released via autocrine secretion or regulated by sympathetic nervous system.

-○ Structure : Comprises 51 amino acids forming a disulfide-bonded quaternary structure
+○ Structure: Composed of 51 amino acids forming a disulfide-bonded quaternary structure.

 ○ Consists of a 21-amino acid chain and a 30-amino acid chain linked together